 By this I largely mean that if you’re a woman, you don’t have to worry about covering up too much.
 You’ll often see Filipina women wearing short skirts, dresses and showing off skin.
 Foreign women do not need to worry about wearing a bikini on the beach for example.
 So long as it is in the appropriate circumstances, showing bare skin is totally acceptable in the Philippines.

 Despite the fact 80% of the population is catholic, divorce is still not allowed and abortion is illegal, Filipinos are very tolerant of LGBTQI+ people.
-According to I am Aileen, who is a Filipino national, there are a lot of gays and transsexuals in the Philippines.
+According to I am Aileen, who is a Filipino national, there are a lot of gay and transsexual people in the Philippines.
 So although it is a highly religious country with lots of restrictions enforced by the church, the population is largely tolerant, open-minded and very progressive!
+Awesome!

 It’s also worth noting that Filipinos are largely proud, passionate and very sensitive about their country and identity.
 So if you’re rude about the Philippines or the people (not that you’d find a reason to be!), you could find yourself in some serious arguments!